 I’m Chris Patterson, the orchid buyer at Roger’s Gardens, and I’d like to help you learn to repot your orchids.
 There has always been something magical about orchids whether they are growing wild in the tropical rainforest or bringing color, fragrance and beauty into our homes.
 They are truly worth trying.

-Don’t be afraid to repot your orchids as they are more resilient than you think and repotting helps them to thrive.
+Don’t be afraid to transplant your orchids as they are more resilient than you think and repotting helps them to thrive.
 Repotting orchids prevents their roots from being overcrowded so that they will continue to provide beautiful blooms for years to come.

 Below are some of the most frequently asked questions concerning orchid repotting.